-- Defensive weapons designed to incapacitate (pepper spray, stun guns)
+- Defensive weapons designed to incapacitate or injure another individual (pepper spray, stun guns)

 - Decorative (non-functional) antiques

-- Gun scopes or cases (accessories that do not contribute to basic weapon functionality (such as Gun scopes or cases)
+- Accessories that do not contribute to basic weapon functionality (such as Gun scopes or cases)

 If your website or ads picture any prohibited weapons, we will not be able to approve your campaign.

 Not all products or services designed for weight loss or body building can be approved, especially those that involve supplements.
 Non-supplementary weight loss and body building products and services (e.g., nutrition systems or exercise programs) will be closely reviewed for verifiable claims and must have a proven record of user safety, before they are approved.

 Avoid before-and-after images, unexpected or unlikely results, or any image that focuses unnecessarily on any body part.
 Make sure that website and ad images do not imply a state of ideal or extremely undesirable body weight.

 We will also review your content for health and beauty “ideals” as well.
 Make sure that you avoid language that calls out perceived imperfections through language such as, “Are you fat?” or “Balding?”